When Dalit filmmakers embrace their identity and reclaim their stories

 In Bombay, Shailendra was drawn to the Communist movement, and became one of Indian People’s Theatre Association’s founders.
 Collaborating extensively with Raj Kapoor, who gave him his first break, Shailendra wrote lyrics that often spoke of the socialistic ideals of independent India.
 “But he was aware of the ways in which caste operates and oppresses.
 Take, for example, the song sung by a cobbler, Thahar zara o jaane wale, in Boot Polish (1954), where he says: Pandit ji mantar padhate hain, woh Ganga ji nahlaate hain/Hum pet ka mantar padhate hai, jute ka muh chamkaate hai.
 Pandit ko panch chavannee hai, humko toh ek ikannee hai/ Phir bhed bhav yeh kaisa hai, jab sab kaa pyara paisa hai,” says Dinesh about the song which mocks the priest’s superiority.

 Many film professionals would understand why Shailendra chose to keep his identity a secret.
 “In today’s politically correct world, caste discrimination doesn’t exist in the conventional way.
-But the fear of being outed is deep-seated,” says a respected filmmaker, who did not wish to reveal his identity.
+But the fear of being outed is deep-seated,” says filmmaker Neeraj Ghaywan.
 “Our ‘place in the society’ has been grilled into us from a very age.
 There is a constant fear of being seen as lowly by one’s friends and colleagues.
 The fear is so real and raw that, sometimes, I wonder what my upper-caste house help will think of me if she found out that I am a Dalit,” he says, the vulnerability visible in his eyes.

 Manjule seconds this.
 “When I came in the industry, I used to be scared of who I am, of how I look, of my last name, of my choices that would give away my caste identity.
 The language I speak is a raw version of Marathi that the upper caste speak.
 It’s considered ‘impure’.
 It took me a while to understand that any language is kept alive by the working class.
 Language’s purpose is expression and if whatever dialect I speak can help me express and communicate, it cannot be dismissed,” says the director, who used his local dialect in both his films.
 Fandry’s producer had initially asked him to avoid it but Manjule stood his ground.
 Sairat’s success, ironically, made the rural argot fashionable, triggering a trend in Marathi television shows and films.

-But the filmmaker, who chooses to be anonymous, also worries about being seen only as a Dalit filmmaker, or being dismissed as a product of reservation.
+But Ghaywan also worries about being seen only as a Dalit filmmaker, or being dismissed as a product of reservation.
 “Reservation has helped me but the chances are high that my capabilities will be questioned (because of it).
 Nor do I want my work to get any sympathy just because I am a Dalit.”

 Ranjith argues that the first step in liberating oneself of these complexes is to take a stand and talk about one’s Dalit identity.
 “The inferiority complex is a part of every Dalit’s life.
 Growing up, there was a toy store near my house that would stock every toy except the spinning top, which was available at the store in the upper caste settlement.
 I would tell myself I shouldn’t want that top because if I do, I will have to go across the store and be subject to humiliation.
 Over time, I realised I have no reason to feel inferior.
 If my poverty and my ways bother people, the problem lies with them and the society they have created,” he says.